Skip to main content

 The ideal balance of warmth & pack size for weight conscious trekkers and ski mountaineers

-featured in News & reviews Author Andy Malton, Latest Gear Reviewer Updated
+featured in News & Reviews Author Andy Malton, Latest Gear Reviewer Updated

 Mountain Equipment have a long and rich history when it comes to designing and manufacturing down products.
 They pretty much led the way in the 60’s and 70’s when they supplied many of the big Himalayan expeditions at the time, including the British Everest South West Face expedition in 1975, when their jackets featured in the famous images of Doug Scott and Dougal Haston on the summit.